 Any owner found in violation of TOPA could be fined $1,000 per day, per unit!

 1. Tenants and tenant organizations have the right to purchase your rental property before you may sell, demolish, or withdraw the property from the rental market.
 This includes any property in which a tenant has residency, including single family homes, Golden Duplexes, triplexes, multi-units and more!
 Owners may set the asking price.

 6. The owner may not request that a tenant waive their right of first refusal nor may an owner require a tenant to prove their financial ability to purchase.

-10. An owner violating any of the TOPA provisions is subject to a $1,000 per day, per unit fine.
+7. An owner violating any of the TOPA provisions is subject to a $1,000 per day, per unit fine.